better-internet/radworks-docs/docs/connecting-to-ethereum/setting-up-wallet.md

 ![Link ID][li]

-This will open the transaction modal, where you can see what ID it will link to your connected Ethereum address.
+This opens the transaction modal, where you can see what Radicle ID it will link to your connected Ethereum address.

 ![Link ID Modal][lm]